frontendpatterns/frontendpatterns.dev/src/content/patterns/utility-first-css.md

 ## Solution

-Apply the Utility-First CSS pattern by building interfaces using small, single-purpose utility classes rather than semantic class names, and reinforce it with concise examples or tests.
+Build interfaces using small, single-purpose utility classes rather than semantic class names.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.